nchudnovets/merezhyvo-ut/README.md

   - Adjustable UI scaling: change the size of toolbar, tabs and controls independently from page zoom.

+  - Page zoom is persisted per tab across sessions, separately for mobile and desktop modes.

 - ### Privacy & security features

 *   **Certificate validation & shield indicator**
     *   Merezhyvo validates HTTPS certificates in-app and shows a small shield icon before the URL.
     *   White shield: everything looks normal for this site.
-    *   Yellow shield: you have added a custom privacy or security exception for this site.
+    *   Yellow shield: you have enabled a per-site privacy/security exception for this site (for example cookies, trackers/ads, or certificate overrides).
     *   Red shield: the connection is not secure (HTTP only, invalid/expired/revoked certificate, etc.).
     *   Tapping the shield opens a popover with a short summary, certificate details, and links to manage site data or exceptions.